microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/kind/local_kind/_index.md

   > **Note: By default, kind will store the kubeconfig file used to connect to your cluster in the ~/.kube directory.
 If you want to use a custom directory to store the kubeconfig file, use the `--kube-config` flag.**

-  If you did chose a specific location for the cluster's *kubeconfig* file make sure you are exporting its location as an environment variable using the `export KUBECONFIG=kubeconfig location` or in Windows, add this location to your PATH.
+  If you chose a specific location for the cluster's *kubeconfig* file, make sure you export its location as an environment variable using the `export KUBECONFIG=/path/to/kubeconfig` location or in Windows, add this location to your PATH.

-* Verify your cluster was created successfully and you can access the cluster using `kubectl`.
+* Verify that kind has created the cluster successfully, and you can access the cluster using `kubectl`.

   ```shell
   kubectl get nodes
   ```

   ![kubectl get nodes](./02.png)

 ## Connecting to Azure Arc

-* Now that you have a running kind cluster, lets connect the kind cluster to Azure Arc.
+* Now that you have a running kind cluster let's connect the kind cluster to Azure Arc.

   ```shell
   az login --service-principal -u mySpnClientId -p mySpnClientSecret --tenant myTenantID